Logoi-Linguistics/Logoi-Linguistics/README.md

 This-is-translated-to-Lisp. ; This sentence is ignored.
     This-is-translated-to-Lisp.
-    This-is-translated-to-Lisp. ; This sentence is ignored.
+    This-is-translated-to-Lisp. % This sentence is translated to Prolog..
         This-is-translated-to-Lisp.
             This-is-translated-to-Lisp. ; This sentence is ignored.